-In our now vacated decision, we concluded that we could not determine whether ICSOP's obligation to indemnify Kaiser had attached or whether ICSOP had breached its insurance contracts with Kaiser.
-We noted that it appeared undisputed between Kaiser, Truck, and ICSOP that, in addition to the primary policies issued by Truck for the 1964-1983 period, other primary policies were issued to Kaiser by Fireman's Fund (for policy periods from at least 1947 to December 1964), Home Indemnity (for 1983-1985), and National Union (for 1985-1987), and that these policies potentially were triggered by the asbestos bodily injury claims at issue in this case.
-We noted, however, that there was no information in the record as to whether these policies had been exhausted.
-Therefore, we could not find that there were no triable issues of fact relevant to the fifth and sixth causes of action.
+On the present record, we cannot determine whether ICSOP's obligation to indemnify Kaiser has attached or whether ICSOP has breached its insurance contracts with Kaiser.
+It appears undisputed between Kaiser, Truck, and ICSOP that, in addition to the primary policies issued by Truck for the 1964-1983 period, other primary policies were issued to Kaiser by Fireman's Fund (for policy periods from at least 1947 to December 1964), Home Indemnity (for 1983-1985), and National Union (for 1985-1987).
+These policies potentially are triggered by the asbestos bodily injury claims at issue in this case.
+The parties concede, however, that there is no information in the record as to whether these policies have been exhausted.
+Moreover, ICSOP asserts that discovery is presently ongoing regarding exhaustion of these primary policies and that the trial court expressly reserved the issue of the exhaustion of other primary policies.